reactivity & aggression

 online/phone support

-- Support for clients who want more help
+- Support for clients who want more help after consultation

 - Ask questions, analyse videos etc.